 How I Got 230 “High Ticket” Leads (Exactly) in 30 days, during COVID-19 using Facebook.

-Although they were getting leads through word of mouth, direct marketing and of course referrals, the audience they really wanted to go after was hanging out on Facebook and even more so on Instagram.
+Although they were getting leads through word of mouth, direct marketing and of course referrals, the audience they really wanted to go after was the the 18-30 audience.

 ✅ 250 Leads in just 30 days.

 ✅ CPL (Cost per lead) dropped from $60 to $200 on Google Adwords.
 To an average of $8 – $15.
 Sometimes even $3.43.

 ✅ Plus the lead quality was way better (18-30 and a younger targeted audience).

 All with a monthly spend (Ad fees) of $4500 or $120 – $150 a day.

 Saving of 62.5% vs the original monthly spend.